freedomofpress/securedrop-workstation-docs/docs/admin/install/install.rst

 By default, you will receive the SecureDrop Client, our original tool for journalists to access the sources, messages, and attachments within SecureDrop.

-If you would like to switch to the newest tool, the SecureDrop app, you can follow these steps:
+If you would like to switch to the newest tool, the SecureDrop App, you can follow these steps:

 1. Ensure your system is completely up-to-date using the preflight updater.